J-Vernay/discrete-figures/README.md

               8,            2684,            2725
 ```

-Finally, an optimized AND multithreaded vrsion is available (on a 12-cores machine,
+Finally, an optimized and multithreaded version is available (on a 12-cores machine,
 the measure was 8 times faster).
 The arguments are also passed at compile-time,
 with the extra macro `T` which is the threshold level used to split the work among threads.
 It also provides an approximate remaining time, because the "splitting" is used to approximate